kooeunho/CCD/README.md

 # CCD
 Centerized Clusters Distribution

-We propose CCD as a novel non-linear ltering method for the input data.
-Including the Bitcoin price time-series covered in this study, many nancial indices suer from the extreme bimodality.
+We propose CCD as a novel non-linear filtering method for the input data.
+Including the Bitcoin price time-series covered in this study, many financial indices suffer from the extreme bimodality.
 That is, the distribution with a high frequency in both ends of its PDF.
-Because the frequency is focused in both ends and the architecture must be trained to achieve a decent prediction performance on the ends, the architecture requires a high number of parameters, which can lead to overtting as well as a low prediction performance on the ends.
-To overcome the challenge, we propose an input data ltering approach that mitigate the extreme bimodality by relocating high frequency region from both ends to the center (or mean) of the PDF.
+Because the frequency is focused in both ends and the architecture must be trained to achieve a decent prediction performance on the ends, the architecture requires a high number of parameters, which can lead to overfitting as well as a low prediction performance on the ends.
+To overcome the challenge, we propose an input data filtering approach that mitigate the extreme bimodality by relocating high frequency region from both ends to the center (or mean) of the PDF.

 python version 3.6.9 tensorflow version 1.14.0